GSA/fedramp-automation/src/validations/constraints/README.md

    `$ mkdir oscal-cli`
 8. To extract the downloaded ZIP archive into the created **oscal-cli** directory, run the following command:
    `$ unzip <oscal-cli-zip-file> -d /opt/oscal-cli`
+   For example, if you downloaded the **oscal-cli-enhanced-2.0.2-oscal-cli.zip** file into your **Downloads** directory, run the following command:
+   `$ unzip $USERPROFILE/Downloads/oscal-cli-enhanced-2.0.2-oscal-cli.zip -d /opt/oscal-cli`

 ## 3.3.
 Adding Java and OSCAL CLI to the PATH variable
 To add Java and OSCAL CLI to the shell’s **PATH** variable